amyrold/LongReads/README.md

 This Docker image contains all required dependencies for this pipeline, as well as the pipeline script (main.py).

+Before building the image, you must first download docker from https://www.docker.com for your appropriate opperating system.
+Once docker is installed, you can continue to the next step -- cloning our repo

 To build the docker image, first clone the repository using
 ```
 git clone https://github.com/amyrold/LongReads